ianks/octodown/README.md

 [![Build Status](https://travis-ci.org/ianks/octodown.svg)](https://travis-ci.org/ianks/octodown)

 Ever wanted to easily preview what your markdown would look like _exactly_ on Github?
 Ever wanted to do that from inside of a Terminal?
-Well this Gem is for you.
-Dead simple.
-Never get caught writing ugly markdown again.

 Octodown uses the same parsers and CSS that Github uses for their markdown rendering.
 Github markdown styling looks beautiful, so it is Octodown's